apache/tomcat-tck/README.md

 ```

 7. Review the component TCK and Tomcat versions in `$TCK_TOMCAT/pom.xml` and edit as required.
 In particular, you'll
-need to configure the TCKs to use the SNAPSHOT versions you build in the previous steps.
+need to configure the TCKs to use the SNAPSHOT versions you built in the previous steps.